HLomotey/homa-suite/docs/TRANSPORTATION_BILLING_FIX.md

+# Billing System Fixes - Transportation & Security Deposit

+## Overview

+This document covers critical fixes applied to the billing system for both **Transportation Billing** and **Security Deposit Billing**, including issues with amount calculation, data retrieval, and UI display.

+---

-# Transportation Billing Fix - Summary
+## Transportation Billing Fix

-## Problem Identified
+### Problem Identified

 The transportation billing generation was returning **0 records** when it should have generated billing for **66 staff members** for October 2025 (period 1-15).